 Keeping your account secure.

-We take steps to monitor and block potentially unauthorised login attempts into your Ring account.
+We take steps to monitor and block any identified potentially unauthorised login attempts into your Ring account.

 You’re in control.